 - Testicular torsion – a sudden and painful swelling that occurs when a testicle is twisted, requiring medical attention as soon as possible

 - Epididymitis – Chlamydia infection located in the epididymis which can cause inflammation.
 This often leads to swelling, tenderness and redness on the scrotum (ball sack)

 - Testicular cancer – an estimated 4 in 100 testicular lumps are cancer, so this is an uncommon cause of lumps.
 However, it is the most severe and - should you identify a lump on your testicle - you should contact your GP

 Types of testicular cancer

-- Seminomas – around 45% of all testicular cancers
+- Seminomas – 40 to 45% of all testicular cancers

 - Non-seminomas – 55 to 60% of all testicular cancers

 What are the different signs of testicular cancer?

 Testicular cancer is luckily easy to identify, it’s important that you get checked out by a doctor if you notice any of these changes, so look out for one or more of the following signs:

 - Swelling or unusual enlargement, or a change in shape of a testicle

 - A hard lump on the front or side